FlowFuse/website/src/handbook/product/strategy.md

 #### Observability

 FlowFuse should provide users with the tools to monitor appropriate activity of their Node-RED applications, ranging from performance metrics, to audit and error logging.
 This will ensure users are able to identify and resolve issues quickly, ideally before problems even occur, and ensure that their applications can stay running smoothly.

+#### Billing

+FlowFuse should provide a clear and transparent billing system for users.
+This includes the ability to manage and monitor costs, and the ability to scale up and down as required.

 ### Deploy